Sega Master System Architecture

 NES’ shows some decay while SGM’s is squared-shaped.

-While I was reading through SMS Power (a website which collects a lot of technical info about the system), I came across one interesting section called ‘The imperfect SN76489’ [12] that discusses some discrepancies that I was encountering while writing the article.
+While reading through SMS Power (a website that collects extensive technical information about the system), I came across an interesting section called ‘The imperfect SN76489’ [13], which discusses some discrepancies I encountered while writing the article.

-If you take a look again at the example video for the pulse wave, you’ll see that it’s visualised with an almost-perfect square wave.
+If you revisit the example video for the pulse wave, you will notice that it is visualised as an almost-perfect square wave.
 The pulse generator works by latching the voltage to generate the tone.
-However, in electrical circuits, components don’t just go from zero to one (or vice-versa) instantly, there’s always a transient period (mainly attributed to the existence of filters in the electrical circuit).
+However, in electrical circuits, components don’t just go from zero to one (or vice-versa) instantly; there is always a transient period, primarily due to the presence of filters in the electrical circuit.

-Now, I use emulators to capture separate channels and avoid interference during recordings, although emulators don’t always account for the transient factor, so their result may be closer to the ‘ideal scenario’ than the realistic one found in 80s electronics.
-Take a look at the example image.
-Both samples are taken from emulators, but it seems that the NES one potentially exhibits a behaviour closer to the analogue world.
+Now, I use emulators to capture separate channels and avoid interference during recordings.
+Although, emulators do not always account for the transient factor, so their result may be closer to the ‘ideal scenario’ than the realistic behaviour found in 80s electronics.
+Take a look at the example image: both samples are taken from emulators, but the NES one potentially exhibits a behaviour closer to the analogue world.

-I don’t have the necessary tools right now to confirm whether the SMS should show similar behaviour.
-But if it does, it doesn’t imply that what you heard is incorrect, just at a slightly different volume (barely noticeable).
+I don’t have the necessary tools right now to confirm whether the SMS should exhibit similar behaviour.
+However, if it does, this does not imply that what you heard is incorrect - only that it may be at a slightly different volume, which is barely noticeable.

 Sample play

-While the SN76489 doesn’t have a PCM channel to reproduce samples, there are some tricks that can be used to simulate this feature.
+While the SN76489 lacks a PCM channel for reproducing samples, there are some tricks that can be used to simulate this functionality.

-These rely on the pulse channels, it’s discovered that if the tone level is fixed at 1, the volume level (which alters the amplitude) will condition the shape of the waveform.
+These rely on the pulse channels, it was discovered that if the tone level is fixed at 1, the volume level (which alters the amplitude) conditions the shape of the waveform.

-smspower.org describes different designs that would allow playing 1-bit, 4-bit and 8-bit PCM samples.
-Although storage requirements skyrocket as bigger the sample resolution and rate, so the best uses of these exploits are found in homebrew games.
+smspower.org describes various designs that enable the playback of 1-bit, 4-bit and 8-bit PCM samples.
+Although, storage requirements skyrocket with higher sample resolutions and rates, so these techniques are best exploited in homebrew games.

-It’s worth pointing out that streaming samples consume a good amount of CPU cycles, and there’s only one processor in this system, so the game may need to be halted for a short period.
+It is worth noting that streaming samples consumes a good amount of CPU cycles, and since there is only one processor in this system, the game may need to be halted for a short period.

 I/O

-Like the other systems from its generation, the CPU is mostly in charge of handling I/O. In this case, the Z80 processor is unique for having that special I/O addressing, but still, there will be CPU cycles spent in moving bits around components.
+Like other systems from its generation, the CPU is primarily responsible for handling I/O. In this case, the Z80 processor is unique for its specialised I/O addressing, but CPU cycles are still spent moving bits between components.

-On the other side, the SMS uses a dedicated I/O controller chip to not only interface the joypads, but also enable and disable parts of the system, which will alter the address map.
-Furthermore, this controller is essential for supporting the FM expansion, since the FM module exposes ports that conflict with the rest of the system (that is, without the intervention of the I/O chip).
+On the other side, the SMS uses a dedicated I/O controller chip to interface with the joypads and to enable or disable parts of the system, which alters the address map.
+Furthermore, this controller is essential for supporting the FM expansion, as the FM module exposes ports that conflict with the rest of the system.

 Available interfaces

-Apart from the two controller ports, the system contains one proprietary cartridge slot, one ‘Sega Card’ slot and one expansion slot reserved for ‘future accessories’.
-The latter was never used, except for the FM expansion in the Mark III.
-Even so, the SMS and Mark III had a different expansion port design [13].
+In addition to the two controller ports, the system contains one proprietary cartridge slot, one ‘Sega Card’ slot, and one expansion slot reserved for ‘future accessories’.
+The latter was never utilised, except for the FM expansion in the Mark III.
+Even so, the SMS and Mark III featured different expansion port designs [14].

 Top interruptors

-Another speciality about this console is that includes two buttons on the top of its case, PAUSE and RESET, you can guess what they do!
+Another speciality about this console is the inclusion of two buttons on the top of its case: PAUSE and RESET.
+You can already guess what they do!

 Image